 daughter Alice in the Tannery yard.

-Alice Chapman married Peter Gow, who
+Alice Chapman married Peter Gow,

-a director of Chapmans and took the
+became a director of Chapmans and took the

-six photographs in the 1930s, using a
+following six photographs in the 1930s, using a

 Bridget Chapman, Alice's sister.